-Antero has a senior secured revolving bank credit facility ("Credit Facility") that has maximum borrowing amount of \$2.5 billion.
+Antero has a senior secured revolving bank credit facility ("Credit Facility") with a consortium of bank lenders.
+The maximum borrowing amount of the Credit Facility was \$2.5 billion as of December 31, 2013.
 Borrowings under the Credit Facility are subject to borrowing base limitations based on the collateral value of Antero's proved properties and commodity hedge positions and are subject to regular semiannual redeterminations.
 At December 31, 2013, the borrowing base was \$2.0 billion and lender commitments were \$1.5 billion.
-The Credit Facility is secured by mortgages on substantially all of Antero's properties and guarantees from Antero's operating subsidiaries.
-The assets of the Predecessor and are included in these mortgages on Antero's properties.
+The Credit Facility is secured by mortgages on substantially all of Antero's properties and guarantees from Antero or its subsidiaries, as applicable.
+The assets of the Predecessor are included in these mortgages on Antero's properties.
 Antero Midstream is a guarantor under the Credit Facility.